Frequently Asked Questions

 Even with active restoration, it will take many decades before the North Cascades has a healthy grizzly bear population.
 Grizzly bears are slow to increase in numbers because of their reproductive biology – they are the second slowest reproducing land animal in North America, next to the musk ox.

-Is recreation compatible with grizzly bear survival?
+Is recreation compatible with grizzly bear recovery?

 Yes, recreation is compatible with grizzly bears.
-As long as people use straightforward precautions and common sense in bear habitat to keep clean camps and avoid surprising bears along trails, there is little impact on either people or bears from recreation.
+As long as people use straightforward precautions and common sense in bear habitats to keep clean camps and avoid surprising bears along trails, there is little impact on either people or bears from recreation.
 Most grizzly bears try to avoid people, so an encounter or even seeing a bear is unlikely.
-Hundreds of thousands of people hike, fish, hunt, camp and enjoy grizzly bear habitat every year with very few conflicts of any kind.
+Hundreds of thousands of people hike, fish, hunt, camp, and enjoy grizzly bear habitat every year with very few conflicts of any kind.

 There are many specific things people can do to avoid attracting bears, either grizzly or black.
 Good sanitation is key to many of these.
 Odors attract bears to potential food items, and their curiosity can even attract them to items that are not food, such as petroleum products, beverages and toiletries.
 Carefully controlling odors associated with food and products which humans use helps prevent bears from being habituated to being near people.
 This means that we need to store our food, garbage, cooking gear, and toiletries where bears cannot get them.
 Once conditioned to human sources of food or garbage, a bear is dangerous.
 It may approach humans closely and come into camps or near homes to search for food.

-There are a number of resources available for hikers, campers, horseback riders, hunters, anglers and others living, working or recreating in grizzly bear country.
+There are a number of resources available for hikers, campers, horseback riders, hunters, anglers, and others living, working, or recreating in grizzly bear country.
 The Interagency Grizzly Bear Committee has published pamphlets and posters describing how to hike and camp safely in bear country.
 Ecologist and filmmaker Chris Morgan (formerly of Western Wildlife Outreach and the Grizzly Bear Outreach Project) produced this video with tips for hiking and camping safely.

 An Environmental Impact Statement (EIS) is a document that evaluates and discusses potential environmental impacts that would occur as a result of taking an action.
 An agency must look at the impacts of its proposed action, as well as reasonable alternatives for accomplishing its objective, in this case restoring a self-sustaining grizzly bear population to the U.S. portion of the North Cascades Ecosystem.